ceph/ceph/doc/start/quick-rbd.rst

 To use this guide, you must have executed the procedures in the `5-minute Quick Start`_ guide first.
 Execute this quick start on the client machine.

-.. important:: Mount the block device on the client machine, not the server machine.

 #.
 Create a block device image. ::

 	rbd create foo --size 4096